Samsung HL-T5687S 1080p DLP Rear Projection HDTV

-One of the claims made for LED lighting is a wider color gamut than more conventional light sources.
+Since LED lighting is the full-house technology in this particular Samsung set, we'll begin there.
+One of the claims made for LEDs is a wider color gamut than more conventional light sources.
 While this may be true, the more important consideration is whether LEDs can provide an accurate color gamut—one that conforms to the high-definition ATSC color space as closely as possible.
 While manufacturers can—and do—use an expanded color space as a selling point, the fact remains that wider than standard color points distort all the colors produced by a set.
 Fortunately, the Samsung can be set up for more accurate colors than it delivers out of the box—though even the latter are above average in accuracy—if you choose the right Color Gamut.

 While no one has enough experience with LED lighting to say for certain how reliable it will be over time in the field, the technology certainly has a lot of promise.

 Around the Block